b3da-cz/node-dymo/README.md

 node-dymo provides three methods you can call at any time:

-* `connect()` Connect to the driver, and if a scale isn't immediately online, establish listeners until it becomes online.
-This method is required in order to gain access to the below methods and listeners
+* `init(productId = null)` Connect to the driver, and if a scale isn't immediately online, establish listeners until it becomes online.
+This method is required in order to gain access to the below methods and listeners.
+You can supply `productId` for direct connection to deserved device
 * `getWeight()` Get the current weight on the scale.
 Returns an object containing the properties `value`, and `system`, with the numerical weight and either `ounces` or `grams` respectively
-* `getOverweightStatus()` In the event the scale is overweight, this method will return `true`, otherwise `false`
+* `isScaleOverweight()` In the event the scale is overweight, this method will return `true`, otherwise `false`
-* `getStatus()` returns either `true` or `false` if a scale is available or not.
+* `isScaleReady()` returns either `true` or `false` if a scale is available or not.

 ## Events